 Best of all, Jackson State is a testing center for all certification exams listed above (except CAP) and Jackson State students will receive as much as a 60% discount on the cost of testing.

-Jackson State Community College is accredited by the Southern Association of Colleges and Schools.
 The Associate of Applied Science in Business Studies is accredited by the Accreditation Council for Business Schools and Programs.

 Career Experienced Salary Range

 Administrative Services Manager \$67,660+

 Executive Secretaries \$45,300+